 Active recall strategies help us take what we’ve learned and apply it to our everyday lives.
 Active recall strategies include:

-underlining key points, writing out specific details or significant concepts on a separate sheet of paper, taking notes or recording important information, highlighting key vocabulary or phrases that may be particularly useful in conversation and practice with a language partner.
+It is underlining key points, writing out specific details or significant concepts on a separate sheet of paper, taking notes or recording important information, and highlighting key vocabulary or phrases that may be particularly useful in conversation and practice with a language partner.

 5. Make Predictions

 When it comes to improving your listening skills, you’re not getting better overnight.
 The only way that’s going to happen is by improving your predictions.
-Every time you listen, you should be trying to predict what comes next.
+Every time you listen, you should try to predict what comes next.

-If you can accurately predict what’s coming next, then that means that you are very likely familiar with whatever subject matter is being discussed.
-Then all you have left is to pay attention to any details that might differ from your prediction.
+If you can accurately predict what’s coming next, you are likely familiar with whatever subject matter is being discussed.
+Then all you have left is to pay attention to details that might differ from your prediction.

-When you try making predictions about what comes next in a conversation or even a lecture, try and think about how confident you are about each one of those predictions.
+When you try making predictions about what comes next in a conversation or even a lecture, think about how confident you are about each of those predictions.

 As soon as one of your predictions is wrong – correct it!
-It’s important to know where you went wrong so that you don’t make similar mistakes again.
+Knowing where you went wrong is important so you don’t repeat similar mistakes.

 Please Pay Attention: This is an obvious one, but it’s worth mentioning because frequently, people will think they are doing well at predicting what comes next, but they aren’t paying attention because they’re too busy thinking about something else entirely.

-So pay close attention to everything that happens around you and ask yourself if there’s anything that could come up later on in your conversation/lecture/etc. Focus on Specific Parts:
+So pay close attention to everything that happens around you and ask yourself if anything could come up later in your conversation/lecture/etc. Focus on Specific Parts:

 There’s no need to focus on everything at once, especially if something more interesting has just been said or done (or vice versa).
-It’s okay to ignore certain parts of a conversation/lecture/etc.
+You are ignoring certain parts of a conversation/lecture/etc. Is okay?

 6. Use Visualization Techniques

 Studies have shown that imagining something can make you more likely to achieve it.
-For example, if you imagine yourself achieving some outcome, you’re more likely to work toward that goal and succeed than if you never imagine it at all.
+For example, if you imagine yourself achieving some outcome, you’re more likely to work toward that goal and succeed than if you never imagine it.

 The same is true for listening skills.
 If you regularly picture people speaking clearly and pronounce words perfectly, your mind will begin helping you improve your listening skills.